If you want to take good notes, you first must be a good listener!

 - Notes help you to keep track of important details and prepare for quizzes and tests.

-If you have questions about creating a note-taking system that works for you, feel free to contact Jessica Guggenheimer, director of learning resources, at firstname.lastname@example.org.
+If you have questions about creating a note-taking system that works for you, feel free to contact Dr. Edith L. Simms, director of the Learning Resource Center, at firstname.lastname@example.org.